Toddler teeth development

 Baby teeth can arrive in any order, although the lower incisors are often first, followed by the upper incisors.
 The first molars are usually next, followed by the canines and second molars.

-Dental care: cleaning toddler teeth and gums
+Dental care for toddler teeth and gums

 Toddler teeth need cleaning twice a day – in the morning and before bed.